-$$\ln M_i = \tilde{\alpha} + \tilde{\beta} \ln c_i + \tilde{\gamma} s_i + \mathbf{X}i \lambda + \tilde{\varepsilon}i.$$ (4)
+$$\ln M_i = \tilde{\alpha} + \tilde{\beta} \ln c_i + \tilde{\gamma} s_i + \mathbf{X}i \lambda + \tilde{\varepsilon}i.$$ (1)

-This corresponds to the cash demand equation (3), with the dependent variable measured in terms of how much cash is held at the beginning of the diary.
-Consumption is the total amount of expenditures over the diary collection period (c_i), and the share of acceptance is the fraction of time that payment cards are accepted for each transaction undertaken.
-Finally, a vector of control variables including socio-demographic information about individual i (gender, employment status, age, household size), characteristics of the consumer's transactions (i.e., sectoral composition, transaction value quartiles, time of day and day of the week variables), and information on opportunity cost of cash is denoted as X_i .
+The dependent variable M_i is the amount of cash held at the beginning of the diary.
+Consumption is the total amount of expenditures over the diary collection period (c_i) , and the share of acceptance s_i is the fraction of consumer i's transactions where payment cards are accepted.
+Finally, the vector of control variables X_i includes socio-demographic information about individual i (gender, employment status, age, household size), characteristics of the consumer's transactions (i.e., sectoral composition, transaction value quartiles, time of day and day of the week variables), and information on opportunity cost of cash.

-The results are summarised in Table 3.6 Column (1) contains the ordinary least squares (OLS) estimate of consumption: 0.265 and 0.105 for Austria and Canada, respectively.
+The goal of our empirical work is to quantify the impact of acceptance s_i on cash demand M_i .
+Given that acceptance facilitates transactions with payment cards, we expect a larger s_i to reduce cash demand.
+The results are summarized in Table 3.3 Column (1) contains the ordinary least squares (OLS) estimate of consumption: 0.265 and 0.105 for Austria and Canada, respectively.
 The larger Austrian consumption elasticity reflects that Austria is still a more cash-intensive economy: consumers hold more cash and pay with cash more often.

 As a robustness check, we also consider cash consumption only in column (2).
 As expected, the estimated coefficient magnitude is higher at 0.387 and 0.265 for Austria and Canada, respectively.
 Adding acceptance as a regressor, columns (3) and (4), has no noticeable effect on the consumption and cash consumption elasticity estimates themselves.
+As expected, acceptance itself has a strong negative impact on cash holdings.
 However, the effect of acceptance is substantially smaller for cash consumption (and not significant for Austria).
 This result further adds to the intuition that using only cash consumption increases the estimate of the coefficient on consumption since it assumes that households pay for consumption only with cash.
 Therefore, households are more sensitive to changes in consumption.
+Moreover, given that households pay only in cash, acceptance should not matter-which is what we find.4